wp-plugins/one-word-a-day/readme.txt

 == Description ==

-The 'One Word A Day' widget displays a new English word every day.
+The 'One Word A Day' widget displays a new English word every workday.
 A quiz is included that shows three given choices but only one is correct.

-That's the way to learn English continuously ;-)
+The widget's content can also be displayed in a post or page.
+Take a look in the FAQ section to see how you do this.

+You can also activate an automated post generator which will create a daily post with the quiz.
+This can be annoying for your readers so be careful with this function.

+Learning English should make fun.
+Hopefully you do with this plugin ;-)

 == Installation ==